 Are you painting or wallpapering your home or a commercial space?

-- Contractors that paint and or wallpaper in homes are usually more available than those who work commercial jobs.
-Schedules for commercial jobs can be more demanding with time frames of starting and completion.
-Insurance requirements for either home and commercial are very different so there are home paint and wallpaper installers that may not be properly insured to do commercial work.
+- Contractors who paint and or wallpaper in homes are usually more available than those who work commercial jobs.
+Schedules for commercial jobs can be more demanding with starting and completion time frames.
+Insurance requirements for home or commercial are very different, so home paint and wallpaper installers may not be properly insured for commercial work.

-- Lifespan of paint in a home is different than that of a commercial environment.
+- The lifespan of paint in a home differs from that of a commercial environment.
 Commercial spaces have decidedly more wear and tear than in a home.
 On average 3-4 years paint is in need of a touch up or repainting.
-A commercial grade wallpaper has a lifespan of 15 years plus.
+A commercial-grade wallpaper has a lifespan of 15 years.

 Color, design, style

-- However, the world of Faux finishing can bridge that gap. (this will be a future blog post, too much detail to discuss here) Faux finishes use a different type of paints, substrates, stencils, tools, and materials to duplicate some wallpaper patterns/styles.
+- However, the world of Faux finishing can bridge that gap. (this will be a future blog post; too much detail to discuss here) Faux finishes use different types of paints, substrates, stencils, tools, and materials to duplicate some wallpaper patterns/styles.
 Wallpaper comes off the wall when you want a change, faux finishes are a little more tricky to remove (unless they have been installed over a removable wallpaper-you can say it is ok-what?
 Why bother doing a Faux then?)

 - Faux finishes and paint have no seams on the wall.
-Wallpaper always will have a seams or edges.
+Wallpaper will always have seams or edges.

-- Murals painted or wallpapered is another style that can be a separate blog in itself also.
-Have it hand painted on site, as you want it seamless.
-Then you can also have it printed on wallpaper and installed, removed and reinstalled somewhere else.
+- Murals painted or wallpapered is another style that can be a separate blog in itself.
+Have it hand-painted on-site, as you want it seamless.
+Then you can also have it printed on wallpaper and installed, removed, and reinstalled somewhere else.

-- Textures fabrics on your walls or ceilings really do change the feel of your home.
+- Texture fabrics on your walls or ceilings change your home’s feel.
 If you get into acoustic wallpaper, you get into a whole new level of noise and feel of a room.
 There are some manufacturers of acoustic wallcoverings that are in use for special needs of people sensitive to sound in a given space.

 Some of this section is stated on the blog already but just worded differently.